 - Applicants with an unconditional offer will have met all conditions required for the course

-- Applicants wishing to defer their offer must have satisfied all conditions by 31 August 2021 in order for a place to be reserved for you in September 2022 (N.B.
-Due to Covid-19 extensions may be possible.
-Please contact [email protected] to discuss)
+- Applicants wishing to defer their offer must have satisfied all conditions by 31 August 2023 in order for a place to be reserved for you in September 2024

 Once you receive an offer from the RAU you'll be able to log into myRAU.
-Your username will be your eight digit student number which is printed at the top of your offer letter and your password will be your date of birth in the formal ddmmyyyy.
+Your username will be your eight-digit student number printed at the top of your offer letter and your password will be your date of birth in the formal ddmmyyyy.
 You'll be invited to change your password on your first visit.

 Conditions of your offer

-Your offer is based on the information you provided on your UCAS form.
+Your offer is based on the information you provided on your UCAS/Direct entry application form.
 It is your responsibility to provide official evidence of your qualifications.

 English language requirements